-The best protein shake blenders are easy to use, clean, and come with a personal jar or two to take your shake with you on the go.
-You may need something that can liquify hard and fibrous ingredients like greens and seeds, but if you tend to simply toss some ice and protein powder in the jar, an inexpensive blender with a compact design may be what you're looking for.
+The best blender for protein shakes is easy to use and clean and comes with a personal jar or two to take your shake with you on the go.
+You may need something that can liquefy hard and fibrous ingredients like greens and seeds, but if you tend to simply toss some ice and protein powder in the jar, an inexpensive blender with a compact design may be what you're looking for.

-We've tested more than 70 blenders, and below are our recommendations for the best options for making single-serve protein shakes.
-If you're looking for a full-size blender, the models on our best blenders for smoothies list are also suitable for making protein shakes.
+We've tested more than 95 blenders, and below are our recommendations for the best options for protein shakes.
+If you're looking for a full-size blender, the models included on our best blenders for smoothies list are also great for protein shakes.
 See our recommendations for the best personal blenders and the best bullet blenders.

 Our above recommendations are what we think are currently the best blenders for protein shakes for most people.
 We factor in the price (a cheaper blender wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no blenders that are difficult to find or almost out of stock everywhere).

 If you want to choose for yourself, here is the list of all our blender reviews, sorted by smoothie performance.
 Be careful not to get too caught up in the details.
 While no blender is perfect, most blenders are great enough to please almost everyone, and the differences are often not noticeable unless you look for them.